nemild/smart-contract-best-practices/smart-contracts.md

 #### Note for contributors

 This document is designed to provide a starting security baseline for intermediate Solidity programmers.
-It includes philosophies, code idioms, known attacks, and software engineering techniques for blockchain contract programming - and aims to cover all communities, techniques, and tools that improve smart contract security.
+It includes security philosophies, code idioms, known attacks, and software engineering techniques for blockchain contract programming - and aims to cover all communities, techniques, and tools that improve smart contract security.
 At this stage, this document is focused primarily on Solidity, a javascript-like language for Ethereum, but other languages are welcome.

 ##### Additional Requested Content

 We especially welcome content in the following areas:

 - Testing Solidity code (structure, frameworks, common test idioms)
+- Software engineering practices for smart contracts and/or blockchain-based programming

 ## General Philosophy